Grading

 CLEP courses are basic independent courses of study followed by equivalency examination that represents the typical amount of knowledge for a college level course.
 Being awarding college credit will be dependent upon the specific policy of each college.
 Study guides and tests are available through the College Board.

-9th-11th grade: GRADES DUE BY/BEFORE JUNE 10 SENIOR’S GRADES DUE BY MAY 31
+- 9th-11th grade: GRADES DUE BY/BEFORE JUNE 5th each year

 CREDITS by CARNEGIE UNITS